Purohitchanchal99/pollsforvoting/README.md

 # voting-poll
-his Django-based Voting Poll project allows administrators to create and manage polls, while registered users can participate by voting in those polls.
+This Django-based Voting Poll project allows administrators to create and manage polls, while registered users can participate by voting in those polls.
 Signup is mandatory for users to ensure a secure and personalized voting experience.